Skip to main content

 The operation of distribution systems is witnessing a paradigm shift, with data-driven operation, management, and decision-making systems influencing both network operation and planning, as well as flexible load management.

-At the core of this transformation lies the utilisation of robust data to inform the development and operation of digital twins, which serve as virtual replicas of physical systems.
-However, merely amassing vast quantities of data is insufficient; it is the extraction of actionable insights from this data that holds the key to optimising distribution grid operations.
+At the core of this transformation lies the utilization of robust data to inform the development and operation of digital twins, which serve as virtual replicas of physical systems.
+However, merely amassing vast quantities of data is insufficient; it is the extraction of actionable insights from this data that holds the key to optimizing distribution grid operations.